So what actually happened?

 Actually, your chances to get seriously hurt when driving your car are much bigger than the chances of me getting seriously hurt sitting in the water below Ivanhoe Crossing.
 You can't eliminate all risk from your life, and sitting below Ivanhoe is a reasonably safe thing to do.
 At least as safe as hitting a highway in your car.

+Anyway, Kerry reported that he was in chest deep water.
 The croc swam up to him, grabbed him a couple of times and buggered of.
 He got out of the water and his mates took him to hospital.

 That was one of the many headlines splashed across newspapers all over the world.
 Now, the nurse who was on duty when he arrived at hospital happens to be a friend of mine.

 He told the nurse that it was a freshy (freshwater crocodile), not a saltwater crocodile, and freshies sure aren't killer crocs.
 Mind you, their teeth are razor sharp and they can do some serious damage if you upset them, for example by invading what they regard as their territory.
-I'd say that's what Kerry had done.
+Maybe that's what Kerry had done.

 Kerry ended up with a few holes in his arm and below his collarbone, they put some stitches in, and he went home.